 From 2013 to 2016 the price of Bitcoin averaged within the middle range that the coin’s value saw in 2013.

 2017 was a massive year for Bitcoin.
-In May the price reached an all-time high of $2000 by December it was a staggering $19,783 per coin.
-December 2017 was also a very turbulent time for the coin, some days it would rise 5% other days it would 1/3 of its value overnight.
+In May the price reached an all-time high of $2000 and by December it was an (at the time) staggering $19,783 per coin.
+December 2017 was also a very turbulent time for the coin, some days it would rise 5% other days it would lose over 30% of its value overnight.

 Is Bitcoin like Money?

-If this quote made absolutely no sense, fret not.
-For something to be defined as money, the item must check the following checklist of five points.
+In simple terms, for something to be defined as money, the item must meet the following five criteria: